 Instead of penetrating the energy of the body with the heightened awareness of shamanistic states, the attention can be turned to the mind.
 Instead of a descent into the body’s hot fires of hell, there can be an ascent into the cold silence of the starry night found in the mind.
 Cognitive abstractions seem to carry an element of transcendence: they do not suffer from friction and entropy.
 This places them into a type of eternity compared to all things experienced outside the realm of thought.
 Instead of dealing with issues around flesh and the death of love or what we refer to as compassion as we find during the descent into the body, the ascension into the realm of the mind deals with issues related to understanding and reason or what we refer to as wisdom.

 In the Jesus story the ascent is a return to the father, the all intelligent creator of these vast cosmological times and spaces which seem to dwarf our individual existence at every turn.
 We have spoken previously of the cosmological terror the Hubble telescope reveals and Lovecraft wrote about.
-Just as the descent into the body and all that is earthly uncovers not only hell fires but also the fire of love’s sacred heart, so the ascent into the mind encounters not only the heaven of Platonic ideals but also the cold hells of objectivity divorced from subjectivity.
+Just as the descent into the body and all that is earthly uncovers not only hell fires but also the fire of love’s sacred heart, so the ascent into the mind encounters not only the heaven of virtuous ideals but also the cold hells of objectivity divorced from subjectivity.
+In Platonic thought “pure ideas” are said to live in a realm beyond the need to be a part of any individual intelligence.

 During the ascent the ego can go to heights of penetrating insight that correspond to the penetrative emotions encountered during the descent.
 In one direction thought guides, in the other, feeling.
 The ascent up the ladder of thought, as it were, is where Jacob laid his head and angles were seen coming and going between heaven and earth in his dreams (Gen. 28).
 (It is true that the mind is the ultimate sexual organ and also, after the fashion of the DNA wisdom, the sexual organ is the ultimate mind.
 It is true that these opposites of flesh and spirit are harmonized along the middle way.
 Nonetheless, forces exist to tear that harmony to shreds within the psyche of the abused.
 This is what we are dealing with when we are discussing shamanism; the psyche that has yet to find its own way to that reconciliation with its own nature.)